 Whether rolled out flat, dropped, or formed into a ball, “chicken n dumplins” has long been a staple of any Appalachian or rural southern kitchen.
 In this workshop, author Crystal Wilkinson will put her own spin on this classic dish inspired by her grandmother’s recipe she learned growing up on her grandparent’s farm on Indian Creek in Casey County, KY.

-Food writer and cooking teacher Sheri Castle will guide us through two old-fashioned candy recipes: potato candy and saltine cracker toffee.
+Travis Milton will guide us through two old-fashioned candy recipes: potato candy and saltine cracker toffee.
 These old-time treats would be right at home on a traditional Appalachian Christmas celebration sweets table.
-Participants will roll up their sleeves and work with Sheri to make enough candy to share with fellow Dumplin’s and Dancin’ friends and guests.
+Participants will roll up their sleeves and work with Travis to make enough candy to share with fellow Dumplin’s and Dancin’ friends and guests.

 Sauce (Bennie Massey)

 Barbecue sauce, French fry sauce, or sauce sauce – Bennie Massey makes the best sauce, according to Bennie.
 Bennie barbecued for the Smithsonian Folklife Festival in 2003, he recalls, “I could have sold 10 cases of my sauce.
 I made enough money to pay for my trip, but I coulda made a lot more.
 But, you know, they didn’t know how to use the sauce.
 They poured it on, then at the bottom of the tin foil…there was my sauce, and then it would go in the garbage.
 I couldn’t stand seeing my sauce go in the garbage.”
 Sit in with Bennie and Ronni Lundy as they talk sauce in a casual conversation-style setting!